top of page

 Upcoming Events

 All events are free and open to everyone.
 All levels of interest and experience are invited.
-A few extra binoculars will be available for loan.
+A few extra binoculars will be available for loan during field trips.

 FIELD TRIPS

-Equity, Diversity and Inclusion at Jayhawk Audubon Society
+Equity, Diversity and Inclusion at Lawrence Bird Alliance

 We are deeply committed to maintaining and promoting an inclusive environment for our chapter’s members, supporters, and our community at large.
 Everyone is always invited to attend our free educational programs, birding field trips, and community outreach events.